Overview of Penguin & Links

-Can Google find your business on the map?
+Can potential customers find your business on the map?

 Chances are your business already shows up on Google Maps, but if your Google Places listing hasn’t been claimed it could contain old information or even send your customers in the wrong direction.